How Do We Repair?

 Johnson, Susan (2011).
 Hold Me Tight: Seven Conversations for a Lifetime of Love.
 New York, NY.
 Little, Brown & Co.

-Michelle Schaefer has a master's degree in Mental Health Counseling from Trinity International University.
-She works with adults, couples, teens, families, and groups.
-She specializes in marital therapy and in women's issues, including perinatal mental health.
+Michelle Schaefer, LCPC, PMH-C, has experience working with adults, couples, teens, families, and groups.
+Michelle has an advanced certification in Perinatal Mental Health and specialized training in Emotionally Focused Therapy for couples and families.
 Michelle strives to create a secure client-therapist alliance in order to support people as they navigate life challenges and heal relationships.